hesamedn/hesamedn.github.io/_pages/about.md

 ---

 * I’m an M.Sc. student of Physics from the [Institute for Advanced Studies in Basic Sciences(IASBS), Zanjan, Iran](https://iasbs.ac.ir/?lang=en).
 I'm working on the Numerical Simulation of the KPZ equation.
 I focus on the Finite Element Method based on the Moving Mesh using to discretize the 1+1 Dimensional KPZ model in the Strong Coupling Limit.
 My numerical simulations are performed with Python and c++.
+[Dr. Mohammad D. Niry](https://iasbs.ac.ir/~m.d.niry/)  and [Dr. Bahman Farnudi](https://iasbs.ac.ir/~farnudi/stsn_eng.htm) are my Supervisor.

 * In my spare time, I sometimes study other branches of Science like sociology, I also like to connect with other disciplines and multidisciplinary teams.